apollographql/apollo-client/docs/source/caching/cache-interaction.md

 }
 ```

+> Apollo Client automatically queries for every object's `__typename`, even if you don't include this field in your query string.

-**Do not modify this object directly.** The same object might be returned to multiple components.
+**Do not modify the returned object directly.** The same object might be returned to multiple components.
 To update data in the cache, instead create a replacement object and pass it to [`writeQuery`](#writequery).

 If the cache is missing data for _any_ of the query's fields, `readQuery` returns `null`.
 It does _not_ attempt to fetch data from your GraphQL server.